abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

         intersection = xs `Data.List.intersect` allExclusives
 ```

 `pruneCellsByExclusives` works exactly as shown in the examples above.
 We first find the list of Exclusives in the given cells.
 If there are no Exclusives, there's nothing to do and we just return the cells.
-If we found any Exclusives, we [`traverse`] the cells, pruning each cell to just the intersection of the possible digits in the cell and Exclusive digits.
+If we find any Exclusives, we [`traverse`] the cells, pruning each cell to only the intersection of the possible digits in the cell and Exclusive digits.
 That's it!
 We reuse the `makeCell` function to create a new cell with the intersection.

 As the final step, we rewrite the `pruneCells` function by combining both the functions.